COMM105 Interpersonal Communication

 - developing and maintaining relationships socially and in the workplace

 - gender differences and intercultural communication

-Reference, Resource, or Learning Materials to be used by Students:A Departmentally approved textbook is required for this course.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:A departmentally-approved textbook is required for this course.
+See course syllabus.

 Review/Approval Date - 3/07; Core Goals/Objectives added 11/06; Revised 10/2010; Revised 12/2012; New Core 8/2015